USEPA/pyaqsapi/docs/_build/html/_sources/manual/pyaqsapiFunctions-Long.rst.txt

 * bystate.sampledata,
 * bystate.transactionsample

-Functions in this family of functions aggregate data at the state level.
+Functions exported by the bystate submodule aggregate data at the state level.
     All functions accept the following variables:

 * parameter:
 * bdate:
 * edate:
 * stateFIPS:
 * countycode:
-* cbdate (optional): (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
+* cbdate (optional):
+    (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
-* cedate (optional): (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
+* cedate (optional):
+    (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
-* return_header (optional): set to False by default.
+* return_header (optional):
+    set to False by default.
-* duration (optional): (This parameter is only used in conjunction with sampledata functions).
+* duration (optional):
+    (This parameter is only used in conjunction with sampledata functions).

 Data Mart aggregate functions by Monitoring agency (MA)
 -------------------------------------------------------
-The pyaqsapi.byma module exports the following functions:
+The byma submodule exports the following functions:
 ::

 * byma.qa_annualpeferomanceeval,